Davide-sd/sympy-plot-backends/doc/source/modules/plot_functions/index.rst

 Plot functions
 --------------

-This is the documentation for all usual plotting functions, whose names start with ``plot_``.
+This is the documentation for the usual plotting functions, whose names start with ``plot_``.
 Make sure to read :ref:`graphics` to understand the differences between plotting functions and the *graphics module*.